aiwantaozi/infra-logging/DESIGN.md

 1. Allow Rancher operators to route logs to data stores.
   a.
 A single data store for all logs in a cluster.
   b.
-A default data store for all logs in a cluster AND multiple user specified data store.
+A default data store for all logs in a cluster AND multiple user specified data store for different namespace.
   c.
-A default data store for all logs in a cluster OR multiple user specified data store.
+A default data store for all logs in a cluster OR multiple user specified data store for different namespace.
 2. Rancher provides a data store for logging along with visualization tools.

 ## Basic Functionality